Icahn says bigger buybacks can drive Apple shares to $700

 | SAN FRANCISCO/NEW YORK

-SAN FRANCISCO/NEW YORK Activist investor Carl Icahn said he has amassed a "large position" in Apple Inc and believes the stock could be worth as much as $700 (453 pounds) a share if Chief Executive Tim Cook pushed for a larger stock buyback.
+SAN FRANCISCO/NEW YORK Activist investor Carl Icahn said he has amassed a "large position" in Apple Inc and believes the stock could be worth as much as $700 (£451.32) a share if Chief Executive Tim Cook pushed for a larger stock buyback.

 The surprise revelation from the billionaire activist caused a stir on Wall Street and pushed Apple's stock almost 5 percent higher to close at a 7-month high of $489.57 on the Nasdaq on Tuesday.